Automatic Content Recognition Tracking in Smart TVs

 Also this gotcha is decades out of date.
 Today's ads are rarely about the features or suitability of the actual product.
 Instead they sell a vibe, a lifestyle feeling, they create positive emotional associations in ways orthogonal to the product's attributes.
 Think Coca Cola with celebrities etc. After all, how would I otherwise know I need a can of coke if the trendy singer didn't tell me about it, right?

-• AStonesThrow a day ago ago
+• AStonesThrow 9 months ago ago

 I generally find that the ads I see are for things that I definitely don't want and shouldn't purchase, and it's just them pouring bucks into the effort to get in front of my face and wear me down.